Chronic Resentment, Anger,

 Testimonials from Participants

 Note: The boot camp is not for active domestic violence.
 Your local DV agency won’t produce change but will provide ongoing monitoring for safety.
-Near completion of a DV program is a prerequisite to the boot camp for violent couples.
+In cases of violence, near completion of a DV program is prerequisite to the boot camp.

 Take the Waking on Eggshells Quiz